adamduval/notes/git.md

 - takes two input data sets and outputs the changes between them
 - runs a diff command on potential data sources - commits, branches, files etc.

+### fetch

+- downloads commits from remote but does not apply them, less aggressive than pull

 ### hooks